Skip to content

 • Git

-• Python 3.x (for MkDocs documentation)
+• Python 3.x (for Zensical documentation)

 • Claude Code CLI (for testing commands)